Learning Intentions

 • Get familiar with key terms: cephalopods, aggregation, reproductive success.

-Welcome to the Great Southern Reef!
-Start by watching a short video that introduces you to the Giant Australian Cuttlefish and their fascinating behaviours.
+Now it’s time to dive in and watch a short video that introduces you to the Giant Australian Cuttlefish and their fascinating behaviours.

 Match the Word to the Definition